 This annual program takes place every 2nd Saturday of the month starting in October and ending in March.
 The lecture series features a local speaker, author, or professor with knowledge of topics of local history or culture.
 The program is free and open to the public.
 If you'd like to participate as a speaker please email clunderwood@missiontexas.us.

-Our next Lecture Series will be Saturday, January 10th, 2026 from 11AM-12PM with culinary historian Melissa Guerra!
+Our next Lecture Series will be Saturday, March 14th, 2026 from 11AM-12PM with author Daisy Lopez.

 Every Wednesday in July, the Mission Historical Museum welcomes local families to our Summer Craft Days, where children and parents alike were invited to engage in hands-on, history-themed crafts celebrating our community's rich heritage.